kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-03-private-and-public-scopes-in-javascript.md

 ---
 As promised in my previous article [Understanding scope in Javascript](http://kamranahmed.info/blog/2015/01/02/understanding-scope-in-javascript/), in this article I will be explaining how can we use OOP constructs such as `private` and `public` access specifiers in Javascript.

-From a [previous article of mine on structuring Javascript](http://kamranahmed.info/blog/2014/08/07/how-to-structure-your-javascript/, we all know that how and why should we structure our Javascript code to make it easy to maintain.
+From one of the [previous article of mine on structuring Javascript](http://kamranahmed.info/blog/2014/08/07/how-to-structure-your-javascript/), we all know that how and why should we structure our Javascript code.
 I described how can we introduce modules in our Javascript code.
 Let me borrow an example from that article and show you how we decided our modules to look like:

 <pre><code class="javascript">
 var FeedReader = {